yuhaodu/TwitterMeme/README.md

 <ol>
-<li>The first step  of  our  pipeline  is  to use  the  Optical Character Recognition (OCR) engine Tesseract [1] to filter out all images that do not contain text.</li>
+<li>Step 1 is  to use  the  Optical Character Recognition (OCR) engine Tesseract [1] to filter out all images that do not contain text.</li>
-<li>The second uses a supervised classifier to distinguish, amongst the remaining images, those that are IWT memes from those that are not.</li>
+<li>Step 2 is to use a supervised classifier to distinguish, amongst the remaining images, those that are IWT memes from those that are not.</li>
 </ol>

-The  overall  structure  of  our  multimodal  neural network is shown .
+The  overall  structure  of  our  multimodal  neural network is shown as below .
 First, input images are fed into pretrained neural networks to extract visual feature and textual features.
 We then concatenate these two feature vectors into a single mutlimodal feature representation and use a final neural network to perform classification.

 <br />
 ![neural_network_image ](image/neural_network.png)
 <br />